 - The overall blade length is at 3.82 inches and only 0.16 in thickness.
 However, its hardness is at 60-62 HTC which makes it surprisingly sturdy despite how thin it is.
 The combination of the length, thickness, and hardness makes an almost perfect feel for carving and cutting through rather rigid materials.

-- The Adams Sibert 275 comes with a MOLLE pocket clip pouch.
+- The Adamas Sibert 275 comes with a MOLLE pocket clip pouch.
 It is moderately light and made of nylon and is recommended to be used to prevent accidentally opening the blade.

 User Ratings and Reviews

 The Adamas rates pretty high on consumer reviews.
 Several online reviews put a lot of value in it for its great price and sturdiness.
 It appears very reliable for most users on quick deployment and has great physical appeal.
 On average, the knife costs between $160 and $180 which many people seem to like.
 Most tactical knives cost just as much but with no ambidextrous features.
 If there is any disadvantage about the Benchmade Adamas Sibert, it is that it feels a bit too heavy for some.
 Even with the good grip provided by the handle, the overall weight could cause a fumble in certain situations.

 Overall, this knife rates high at 9/10.
 Its value rates at 9/10.
 Its performance is above average and rates at around 9.3/10 and overall quality at 9/10.
 It is almost the perfect combat or tactical knife but could probably rate higher or perfectly with some weight shaved off.